17 Dec 2013

-As Burkhard Bilger’s superb piece in the New Yorker makes clear, making cars drives themselves is in large part about making them act more like humans.
+In his superb piece about autonomous cars in the New Yorker, Burkhard Bilger explains that making cars drives themselves is in large part about making them act more like humans.
 The (fascinating) example he gives is the four-way stop sign:

 Most drivers don’t just sit and wait their turn.
 They nose into the intersection, nudging ahead while the previous car is still passing through.
 The Google car didn’t do that.
 Being a law-abiding robot, it waited until the crossing was completely clear—and promptly lost its place in line.
 “The nudging is a kind of communication,” [Sebastian] Thrun told me.
 “It tells people that it’s your turn. …The car has to learn that language.”

 The required behavior is deeply human.
 It’s a fundamentally social interaction, and if autonomous vehicles are ever going to be widely adopted, they will need to master this and many other similarly subtle interactions.
 We’re teaching them to act like us.

 But I think there’s a great deal that we can learn from them, too.
 Why should we take lessons from the robots?
 The obvious reason - the statistics are widely cited, and no less horrifying for it: 1.24 million deaths and as tens of millions of injuries annually, the vast majority of which are avoidable.
 This is a moral imperative.
 There’s a direct line between driving like a human and all of that bloodshed and misery.
 The looming prospect of self-driving cars just puts in stark relief the fact that it doesn’t have to be this way.
 The robots will be far safer than we are, but until they take over, we must strive to be more like them.